Painting with Glass - Holy Frit

 Tim Carey asked fused glass maestro, Narcissus Quagliata to help him and his team through their journey of transformation.
 Narcissus inspires the team and challenges them to go beyond their limits.
 Small failures become the learnings they need to finish the project.
 As an artist, Tim finds new expression and grows as an artist.
 Judson Studios is given new life beyond it’s traditional stained glass roots.
 The movie documents the many challenges of the ambitious project, ranging from creative, personal and logistical.
 The documentary captures the real time evolution of the project and the people on the team.

-The documentary is currently not yet available online.
-It had a limited “remote” release during the pandemic and this past Fall it has a formal release in theaters.
+The documentary is now available as a digital rental or purchase.
+It had a limited “remote” release during the pandemic and in the Fall of 2023, it has a formal release in theaters.
 My wife and I saw it at a film festival in Alexandria Virginia where we were fortunate to have a small panel of experts in the field answer questions from the audience.
 These experts are neighbors of ours and they own a unique establishment called Weisser Glass .
 Beyond their retail operation, they offer many classes and share in a passion for glass art.

 Painting on glass is not new and you can find paintings on glass in traditional church windows but the colors are muted because of the opaque enamels used.
 More modern artist, like Marc Chagall explored other methods of painting with acid on glass.
 His technique was an improvement from the traditional technique, but it still had a limited color palette.
 Since that time, technological developments in glass fusing have allowed for a much more painterly quality to be possible.
 Today, you can see Tim Carey and Narcissus setting new standards with the technique, pushing boundaries of glass art with both abstract and representational art.